 Use official SUNY Cortland colors where appropriate.

-The SUNY Cortland brand is much more than our logo, tagline, graphic designs, publications, etc. Our brand is our story, our reputation and all the associations that everyone makes with our College.
+The SUNY Cortland brand is much more than our logo, tagline, graphic designs, publications, etc. Our brand is our story, our reputation and all the associations that everyone makes with our university.
 The production quality of content published by SUNY Cortland is an integral part of the perception of the SUNY Cortland brand.

 Audio Quality: Clear, understandable audio is critical when recording a live speaker or group.
 Whenever possible, audio should be captured through a microphone such as a lapel or podium-mounted microphone.
 Audio that includes significant ambient noise or is too quiet will present an obstacle for many listeners, and makes the creation of captions difficult.

 Video Quality: Plan ahead for the optimal location for the camera and be mindful of changing environmental conditions.
 Changes in lighting, traffic, audience, weather and other considerations may lead to a difficult recording environment.

 Language is a powerful tool in communicating the SUNY Cortland message, particularly in our print and online communications.

 By consistently incorporating messages that support the university’s initiatives and brand attributes, we reinforce to our audiences what we are doing and how they will benefit from a SUNY Cortland education and experience.

 The tone or “voice” of all communication materials should be consistent.
 The tone can be serious, contemplative and inspirational so that the reader is encouraged to reflect on his or her life while considering how SUNY Cortland will change and enhance it.